Most graduate students meet their housing needs in one of three ways:

 Anderson Commons is the main campus dining facility.
 Meal plans are available, although one-time dining is always an option.

 The Dine with a Mind (DWAM) program is an opportunity to connect with a Wheaton College faculty member over a meal, covering both you and the faculty member, in Anderson Commons (the college cafeteria) for personal and professional enrichment.
-This is a privilege that can be used up to 2 times each semester by degree seeking graduate students while tickets last.
+This is a privilege that can be used once each semester by degree seeking graduate students while tickets last.
 Email the Graduate Student Care office for more information at email@example.com.

 The Stupe provides options such as burgers, fries, and other items from the grill.